 Adult Protective Services

-Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults residing in their homes for investigation and evaluation of their need for protection and/or services.
+Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults who are residing in their homes to provide investigation and evaluation of their need for protection and/or supportive services.
 APS provides and/or coordinates support services for emergency situations.

 Mandated by the state, APS is defined by the Welfare and Institutions Code 15610.10 as the agency that provides preventive and remedial activities performed on behalf of elders and dependent adults who are unable to protect their own interests, harmed, or threatened with harm, caused physical or mental injury due to the action or inaction of another person or their own action as a result of ignorance, illiteracy, incompetence, mental limitation, substance abuse, or poor health, lacking in adequate food, shelter, or clothing, exploited of their income and resources, or deprived of entitlement due them.

 The California Department of Social Services, Adult Protective Services (APS) program offers a free online mandated reporting training for everyone working with elder and dependent adults.
 The online course reviews how, when, and where to report suspected abuse or neglect of elders or dependent adults, as well as educates reporters on what to expect after a report is filed.
 Mandated reporter responsibilities are detailed and how to recognize the signs of abuse are thoroughly examined.

 The Mandated Reporter training is recommended for all employees of public and private care facilities, for health care workers, members of the clergy, employees of financial institutions, law enforcement personnel, and anyone with full or intermittent responsibility for the care or custody of an elderly or dependent adult.

 Use this link to access the free online mandated reporting training.